top of page

 Magna-Lock Corporation circa 1960s

-In 2018, Magna-Lock USA, Inc. changed their name to Obsidian Manufacturing Industries, Inc. They are the OEM for spare parts, new equipment and service repairs of Magna-Lock USA, MagnaLift, Power-Grip and Arter Precision Grinding Machines.
+In 2018, Magna-Lock USA, Inc. changed its name to Obsidian Manufacturing Industries, Inc. They are the OEM for spare parts, new equipment, and service repairs of Magna-Lock USA, MagnaLift, Power-Grip, and Arter Precision Grinding Machines.

-With the opportunity to purchase Magnetic Specialties in 2010, Nordman and Magna-Lock USA purchased all product lines from Cocklin, absorbing the product lines and moving them to Illinois.
+With the opportunity to purchase Magnetic Specialties in 2010, Nordman and Magna-Lock USA purchased all product lines from Cocklin, relocating them to Illinois.

-When Obsidian Manufacturing Industries, Inc. name change was implemented, Magna-Lock workholding products became a brand of the company and is identified as Magna-Lock USA.
-This change was made to avoid confusion with the other brands at Obsidian Manufacturing Industries, Inc. The Magna-Lock USA logo was updated also at that time.
+When Obsidian Manufacturing Industries, Inc.'s name change was implemented, Magna-Lock USA workholding products became a brand of the company and were identified as Magna-Lock USA.
+This change was made to avoid confusion with the other brands at Obsidian Manufacturing Industries, Inc. The Magna-Lock USA logo was also updated at that time.

-For more information about Magna-Lock's current product lines click HERE and if you'd like to find out more about Obsidian Manufacturing Industries, Inc. click HERE.
+For more information about Magna-Lock's current product lines, visit www.magnalock.com, and if you'd like to find out more about Obsidian Manufacturing Industries, Inc., visit www.obsidianmfg.com

 bottom of page